Alexandria Gutiérrez Swette photo

 +1 212 488 4917

-Before joining Kobre & Kim, Ms. Swette practiced at Weil, Gotshal & Manges LLP, where she focused on securities class action litigation, internal investigations, and white-collar criminal defense.
-Prior to that, Ms. Swette clerked for the Honorable Francisco A. Besosa of the U.S. District Court for the District of Puerto Rico.
+Before joining Kobre & Kim, Ms. Swette practiced at Weil, Gotshal & Manges LLP, where she focused on securities class actions, internal investigations, and white-collar defense.
+She began her legal career as a law clerk to the Honorable Francisco A. Besosa of the U.S. District Court for the District of Puerto Rico.

 Admissions